 Here is how to determine what size running shoe to buy in a new brand (at Running Warehouse):

 2. Find the shoe you would like to purchase.

-4. Follow the prompts and VOILA – you know what size to purchase!
+4. Compare this information to the “How it fits” section of a running shoes you have previously worn and VOILA – you know what size to purchase!
 Problem solved.

 Where do you like to buy your running shoes from?